PlotSenseAI/PlotSenseAI-Hackathon-Submissions/README.md

 - [ ] Opened a PR to the `review` branch
 - [ ] Uploaded your demo video
 - [ ] Posted on Twitter/X and LinkedIn with required hashtags
+- [ ] Starred PlotSense Github
+- [ ] Followed Havilah Academy and PlotSenseAI on X/Twitter, LinkedIn, and YouTube
 - [ ] Posted in Discord #submissions channel

 ## 🎯 Important Notes